-Using a long nap paint roller, apply a thing coat of drywall mud to the wall.
+Using a long nap paint roller, apply a thin coat of drywall mud to the wall.
 Use long strokes of about 4 feet, and try not to use the same roller pattern for each stroke.
 The paint roller will produce almost a popcorn effect, and many people use this form of application for a simple way to finish ceilings.
 For walls, you need to complete another step.

 Step 4 - Use Random Knife Strokes

-Using an 8- or 12-inch drywall knife, trowel the freshly rolled surface.
+Using an 8- or a 12-inch drywall knife, trowel the freshly rolled surface.
 Use short, skipping strokes with the knife laid almost parallel to the wall.
 Lightly smooth the surface in random patterns.
 Instead of a predictable side-to-side stroke, use different angles and directions.
 Avoid scraping too much of the drywall mud off, but be sure to smooth any unusually raised areas in the mud.